twwright/dashdashhelp/README.md

 # [dashdashhelp](http://github.com/twwright/dashdashhelp)

-## __dashdashhelp__ is a web app for Flatiron School written in Ruby on Rails, using thoughtbot's Clearance gem, ActiveStorage, and Github omniauth.
+## __dashdashhelp__ is a web app for asking and answering questions while working through online course curricum.
+It was designed as a portfolio project at the Flatiron School. __dashdashhelp__ is written in Ruby on Rails, using thoughtbot's Clearance gem, ActiveStorage, Boostrap, and Github omniauth.

 ## Running dashdashhelp

+### Prerequisites
+Other than the gems listed in this app's Gemfile, you will need to have [Ruby](https://www.ruby-lang.org/en/downloads/) and [Rails](https://guides.rubyonrails.org/v5.0/getting_started.html) installed on your local machine as well as the ability to install Ruby gems.

 ### Using Gitpod
 If you are interested in jumping into the code without forking and cloning locally, the simplest way to access the code for development is to use [![this Gitpod.io link](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/twwright/dashdashhelp)